After Hearing U.S. Veteran Had No Family, Huge Crowd Attends His Funeral In Texas

 Citing new federal and state collaborations in handling veterans' remains, Erickson said, "All eligible Veterans are now interred with honor and dignity, regardless of where they may have found themselves in life."

 Monday's military ceremony for Walker ended with a representative from the Veterans Land Board accepting the folded flag that was used during the service.
-It will be held at the cemetery for 90 days; if no family or next-of-kin come forward, it will be flown from the cemetery's main flagpole.
+It will be held at the cemetery for 90 days; if no family or next of kin comes forward, it will be flown from the cemetery's main flagpole.